-Beginning in 2015, the extended day fee subsidy expense and data reporting requirements will be integrated with general fee subsidy.
+As of 2015, the extended day fee subsidy expense and data reporting requirements has been integrated with general fee subsidy.
 This means that CMSMs and DSSABs are no longer required to report children receiving extended day fee subsidies separately from those receiving regular child care fee subsidies (e.g. all 4 year olds receiving fee subsidy may be tracked as one group).
-Please note, the Extended-Day FS care codes, Extended Day Fee Subsidy funding source and Board of Education - EDP Building Type will remain in OCCMS to support CMSMs and DSSABs that may still be required to report locally on these numbers.
+Please note, the Extended-Day FS care codes, Extended Day Fee Subsidy funding source and Board of Education - EDP Building Type will remain in Ontario Child Care Management System to support CMSMs and DSSABs that may still be required to report locally on these numbers.

-Fee Subsidy Management with Children and Operators
+Fee Subsidy Management with Children and Licensees

-CMSMs and DSSABs in the province use the best practice under which the "subsidy follows the child" in allocating fee subsidy funding.
+CMSMs and DSSABs continue to have discretion regarding local fee subsidy management.
+Most CMSMs and DSSABs in the province use the best practice under which the "subsidy follows the child" in allocating fee subsidy funding.
 This benefits children and families by helping support the choices for child care that best meet their needs.
-In others, subsidy funding is committed to specific child care centres, such that parents may only enrol their child if there is a vacancy for a subsidized space in the centre.
+In others, funding is committed to specific child care centres, such that parents may only enrol their child if there is a vacancy for a subsidized space in the centre.